 In NASCAR, all of the race cars have manual transmissions.
 They use a four-speed manual transmission called the Andrews A431 Transmission.

-Are Nascar cars automatic?
+Are Nascar race cars automatic?

 Dumb question: are the nascar experience cars manual or automatic transmission?
 They are manual cars.
 Need to be able to shift to enjoy it.

-Are race cars manual or auto?
+Are racing cars manual or automatic?

-What type of transmission does Nascar use?
+What kind of clutch does Nascar use?